opencaesar/oml-tutorials/tutorial-2.md

 	]
 ```

 Note: The usage of the OML keyword `ref` before the `ci` keyword in the OML code above.
-It is used to reference an instance defined else where (in this case in the same description).
-Alternatively, we could have added the `mission:deploays` statements directly to the instance definitions above.
+It is used to reference an instance defined elsewhere (in this case in the same description).
+Alternatively, we could have added the `mission:deploys` statements directly to the instance definitions above.
 However, the chosen style allows us to decouple the pattern instances for the sake of this tutorial.

 Note: The OML code above will show error markers because the `components` ontology is not imported yet.
 The next step has the fix.